AlexeyGrishin/procrust/README.md

   #    fn(x:["start", 1, 2]) matches (so tail = [1,2])
   When x:["start", Tail(@tail)],  -> "split on primitive head and tail #{@tail}"

+  # Alternative is to use coffeescript native syntax
+  When x:["stop", @tail...],     -> "split on primitive head and tail #{@tail} using coffeescript syntax"

   # Matches object with existent field 'a'.
 Ignores presence of other fields.
 And binds field's value to variable @a
   #    fn({a: 10}) matches
   #    fn({a: 10, b: 20}) matches